jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 You made it this far and have become the greatest programmer in the world.
 To follow `The Do Not Repeat Yourself (DRY) Principle`_, I would write a program that has all the commands it took to get here, then I can use it to make a `Test Driven Development`_ Environment anytime I want and not have to remember each step of the process

 * I exit the tests in the terminal by pressing ``ctrl`` + ``c`` on the keyboard
-* then leave the `virtual environment`_
+* and leave the `virtual environment`_

   .. code-block:: shell

     deactivate

-* and change directory to the parent of ``magic``
+* then change directory to the parent of ``magic``

   .. code-block:: shell

     cd ..

-* then make an empty file with a name that describes what the program does so it is easy to remember later, for example :ref:`makePythonTdd.sh`
+* and make an empty file with a name that describes what the program does so it is easy to remember later, for example :ref:`makePythonTdd.sh`

   .. code-block:: shell